RPanda22/Cloud-Counselage/README.md

 Both projects aim to assist educational institutions, recruiters, and students in making informed decisions regarding career opportunities and academic planning.

 Navigate to the respective project directories (`Year of Graduation` or `Placement status prediction`) and find the colab files (.ipynb).
+All the project deliverables are available directly in the main branch itself.

 ## Contributor and Author